Uses and users: DWP benefits statistical summary

 - academic research

-- for information by devolved governments
+- information by devolved governments

 2. Analysis of users

 We periodically conduct an analysis of the users of our main benefit statistics through Google Analytics and through monitoring the types of emails we receive from users.
-There are two ways to access the Benefits data; via the statistical summary and attached data table and via Stat-Xplore.
+There are two ways to access the Benefits data; via the statistical summary and attached data tables and via Stat-Xplore.

 Statistical summary